Quicksync

 Step 1: Quicksync Download

 After executing the command ./cronosd start at Step 3-2 Run everything, it starts the node and syncs the blockchain data.
 When you see it starts to sync from 0, you can terminate the terminal.
+Both RocksDB and LevelDB snapshots are now available for Cronos Chain.

 Step 2: Quicksync Extract